 These are important questions to have answers to when designing your payment processing solutions model, and knowing the differences will help you make better business decisions.

-Magnetic stripe cards are just classic credit cards (also known as magstripe or swipe cards), the ones we’re all familiar with.
-The actual stripe is on the backside of the card, and it uses modified iron-based magnetic particles to communicate data between the strip and the receiving credit card terminal.
+Magnetic stripe cards (also magstripe or swipe cards) are the classic credit cards we’re all familiar with.
+The actual stripe is on the backside of the card, and uses modified iron-based magnetic particles to communicate data between the card and the receiving terminal.

 Simple enough, right?